NorthShip/NorthShip/README.md

 • Experienced with design and implement batch and stream data processing pipelines.

-• Experienced with Engineering Management.
+• Experienced with project management.

 😊Always looking for job opportunities!  | 📮 hada.yun@foxmail.com